iterative/gatsby-theme-iterative/README.md

 - simpleLinkerTerms: { matches: string, url: string }[] These terms will be passed to the simpleLinker remark plugin

-- cssBase: string Used as base files for global PostCSS variables and queries

-- customMediaConfig: object config passed to `postcss-custom-media`

-- customPropertiesConfig: object config passed to `postcss-custom-properties`

-- colorModConfig: object config passed to `postcss-color-mod`

 - postCssPlugins: Plugin[] If specified, this array will completely replace plugins this theme passes to PostCSS.
 This is mostly an escape hatch for if styles are broken with the default plugins.
 Check out